 The hostel I was staying in had more girls and all of us lent her clothes that will last her 2 weeks in Sayulita.
-She couldn’t believe how incredibly kind the world has been to her on this mishap.
+She couldn’t believe how incredibly kind the world has been to her after this mishap.

-She is my closest friend in the hostel and I admire her courage, her attitude, her outlook on life, her honesty, her love, her respect for herself as a woman.
+She is my closest friend in the hostel and I admire her courage, her attitude, her outlook on life, her honesty, her love, and her respect for herself as a woman.

-Above all, through Mariam, I proved that it really is true: until we do what creates a revolution in our hearts, we’ll never know what will happen.
+Above all, though Mariam, I proved that it really is true: until we do what creates a revolution in our hearts, we’ll never know what will happen.
 It’s better to go out there and know than sit there waiting and wondering.
 The rest will take care of itself.